SMSC and British Values

 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our students in the creation of classroom norms and a clearly structured system of sanctions helps them to understand the reasons behind the rules and the consequences if they are broken.
 Through the values and curriculum we allow opportunity to debate and discuss the reasons for laws so that children can recognise the importance of these for their own protection.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our students.
 We promote positive behaviour in the community and have a clear rewards system for those who respect our values and those of the wider community.

 We invest a great deal of time in creating a positive culture in our Academy, so that children are in a safe environment where choices and freedoms are encouraged.
 We encourage children to choose the task that will challenge them, giving them more freedom to determine their own learning.
 We offer a range of clubs which students have the freedom to choose from, based on their interests.
-Through our E-Safety within ICT lessons, prevent guidance, and drop down days we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
+Through our E-Safety within ICT lessons, prevent guidance, and step up days we educate children on their rights and personal freedoms as well as supporting them in recognising how to exercise these freedoms safely.
 At the Academy we believe that valuing choice and freedom in daily school life will foster a value for individual liberty as students embark upon their adult lives.

 Mutual respect is at the core of Academy life.
 Students learn to treat each other and staff with great respect.
 This is exemplified in our commitment to building relationships with parents, students and members of the community.
 We value manners and consideration and reward actions with the use of our Gold Cards, which promote positive behaviour.
 This is evident when walking around the Academy and in the classrooms.